Master Naval Combat in Assassin's Creed IV

-Naval battles are one of the most enjoyable and exciting features of the newly released Assassins Creed IV, but they're also one of the most difficult parts of the game.
+Naval battles are one of the most enjoyable and exciting features of Assassin's Creed IV, but they're also one of the most difficult aspects of the game.
 Battles are complex and so are the upgrade paths for your ship.
-If you're too often finding yourself at the bottom of the ocean rather than ruling the high seas, check out our guide below, which will have you wrecking and looting ships like the best pirates.
+If too often you find yourself at the bottom of the ocean rather than ruling the high seas, check out our guide below.
+In no time we'll have you wrecking and looting ships like the best pirates.

 Upgrades and New Weapons